yuen33/blender-light-studio/README.md

 ## Features
   - Easily add lights to your scene around your model
   - Each light has it's own properties like intensity, color, etc.
+  - Mutiple light textures included
+  - Each light can have different light texture
   - Inspired by KeyShot lighting system

 ## Written by